vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 </html>
 ```

 We see that this HTML includes the pre-rendered React application (the "Hello World!" paragraph), result of the SSR.
 Then we also have two `<script>` tags.
-The first tag loads up the JS bundle which includes React and any client components.
+The first tag loads up the JS bundle which includes React and the client components.

-The second tag includes what RSC rendered, which is a serialized React object tree, known as the React Server Component Payload (RSC Payload).
-During hydration, React uses this pre-rendered component tree as if it had been rendered on the client, even though the initial rendering happened entirely on the server.
+The second tag includes what RSC rendered, which is a serialized React object tree, known as the React Server Component Payload (the actual format would be a stringified JSON array but it has been simplified here).
+During reconciliation on the client, React uses this pre-rendered component tree as if it had been rendered on the client, even though the initial rendering occurred entirely on the server.

 ### The "Server" in Server Components

 The term "server" in Server Components doesn't strictly mean that these components run on a server in real-time.
 Instead, they often execute ahead of time, particularly in frameworks like Next.js.
 By default, [Next.js configures Server Components to render at build time](https://nextjs.org/docs/app/building-your-application/rendering/server-components#static-rendering-default), where the compiler pre-renders them into a serialized React object tree.
 This approach allows developers to build static sites where all the heavy lifting happens during the build, rather than at runtime.

-### Integration and usage
+### Usage

+RSCs have a tight integration with client components, both on the server when React uses the RSC payload and client components to render HTML and on the client, where React needs to reconcile the Client and Server Component trees to update the DOM.

+This integration requires coordination with various tools outside of React, such as the bundler, server, and router which can be a bit daunting to set up yourself and that's why we use frameworks.
+However, [the only framework that currently uses React Server Components is Next.js 13.4+](https://react.dev/learn/start-a-new-react-project#bleeding-edge-react-frameworks) and its newly re-architected "App Router."

+When using RSCs, all components are assumed to be Server Components by default.
+We have to “opt in” for Client Components by using the `'use client'` directive on top of the component:

+## Conclusion

 React Server Components are not a replacement for Server-Side Rendering but an enhancement.
 They allow developers to omit certain components from the client-side JavaScript bundle, ensuring these components only execute on the server.
-This tight integration requires coordination with various tools outside of React, such as the bundler, server, and router.

-Currently, [the only way to use React Server Components is through Next.js 13.4+](https://react.dev/learn/start-a-new-react-project#bleeding-edge-react-frameworks) and its newly re-architected "App Router."
-In this setup, all components are Server Components by default unless explicitly marked as Client Components.
-This default behavior underscores the paradigm shift: while SSR generates HTML on the server and sends it to the client, RSC generates serialized React objects, which React then hydrates on the client without re-rendering.

-### Compatibility
-React Server Components offer flexibility by being compatible with various rendering strategies.
-Whether rendered on-demand during runtime or pre-rendered at build time, RSC allows developers to generate static HTML files that can be hosted anywhere.
-This approach reduces the need for a live server and simplifies deployment, making it an attractive option for static site generation.

-In summary, React Server Components represent a significant evolution in React's capabilities, enabling more efficient and secure server-side operations while providing flexibility in rendering and deployment strategies.
-As this technology continues to develop, it promises to become a key tool for React developers building full-stack applications.
+Their benefits are still yet to be

 ## References

-These are some invaluable references that helped me understand RSC which I used to write this article.
-Please check them out if you want to learn more about RSC:
+If you want to learn more about RSCs, I can't recommend enough these invaluable references which I used myself for the writing of this article:

 - [Making Sense of React Server Components](https://www.joshwcomeau.com/react/server-components/#introduction-to-react-server-components-3) by Josh Comeau
 - [RSC from scratch](https://github.com/reactwg/server-components/discussions/5) by Dan Abramov